Kerry Carpenter Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to give up 111 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to surrender 111 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Lyles (1-11) gets the starting nod for the Royals in his 18th start of the season.
-He's put together a 6.33 ERA in 96 2/3 innings pitched, with 69 strikeouts.
+- Lynch gets the start for the Royals, his ninth of the season.
+He is 2-4 with a 4.18 ERA and 31 strikeouts in 47 1/3 innings pitched.

-- In his most recent time out on Thursday, July 6 against the Cleveland Guardians, the right-hander tossed five innings, allowing one earned run while surrendering six hits.
+- In his most recent outing on Friday, July 7 against the Cleveland Guardians, the lefty went six innings, giving up three earned runs while surrendering six hits.

+- In eight games this season, the 26-year-old has amassed a 4.18 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.